 While not required for arbitration, retaining an attorney for this process is strongly advised.
 When you have a chance to win compensation, shouldn’t you give it your best shot?
 An accomplished attorney has the expertise to get you the compensation you deserve.

 Court or Arbitration?

 Asking some important questions can help you decide between an arbitration hearing and a trial.

 • Are you decisive?
-Once you and the other party agree to an arbitration, that’s it.
+Once you and the other party agree to arbitration, that’s it.
 There’s no changing your mind to opt for a trial instead.

 • Can you accept any decision?
 Avenues for appeals aren’t plentiful in arbitration.
 Can you respect the outcome so that you can move on?

 • Do you mind putting your life on hold for a potentially larger award?
 Arbitration awards can be substantially less than what could be awarded in court.
 However, levels of emotional distress can also be much less.

 • Do you want the world to know what you came away with?
 Damages awarded in arbitration are strictly confidential.
 Trials?
 Not so much.

 • Is the opposing party likely to pay?
-If opposing party fails to pay damages you were awarded in arbitration, the agreement must be enforced through the court.
+If the opposing party fails to pay damages you were awarded in arbitration, the agreement must be enforced through the court.

 • Is time a factor?
 Arbitration hearings resolve cases much quicker than even the fastest trials do.
 Time-consuming appeals can eat up time in a trial, but these are limited in arbitration hearings.